pedall/g4m3r-wiki/commands/community/profile.md

 #### Use:`[prefix]profile <user>`

-_Leave the user field blank to view your own._
+_Leave the user field blank to view your own profile._

 **Alias: **`[prefix]prof <user>`